LabKey/wnprc-modules/CageUI/documentation/Migrating to cageUI cages table.md

 8. >WNPRC_EHR/resources/web/wnprc_ehr/wnprcOverRides.js

 #### B.
-After changing these files, go into the table definition editor in EHR and rename the cage column to cageOld.
+After changing these files, go into the table definition editor in EHR and rename the cageNew column to cage.
 Then add a new column named cage.
 This will rename the previous cage column while preserving the data and allowing us to work with the new cage column under the old name.